MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L06_Deploy_Docker_containers_to_Azure_App_Service_web_apps.md

 1. Select the **main** branch and the **/.ado/eshoponweb-ci-docker.yml** file, then click on **Continue**
 1. In the YAML pipeline definition, customize:
    - **YOUR-SUBSCRIPTION-ID** with your Azure subscription ID.
-   - **rg-az400-container-NAME** with the resource group name that will be created by the pipeline (it can be an existing resource group too).
+   - Replace the **resourceGroup** with the resource group name that will be created by the pipeline, for example, the string rg-az400-container-123456 followed by a random six-digit number.

 1. Click on **Save and Run** and wait for the pipeline to execute successfully.